erikohlen/thumbwars/README.md

 # Thumb Wars

-## Simple 2-player couch co-op game played on one phone.
+Simple 2-player game played on one phone.
 Using Flame as game engine